tylerhsu/okta-callback-server/README.md

 ```

 ## Postman script
 If you use Postman, you can copy/paste the contents of `postman-pre-request.js` into the pre-request script of any collection or request that requires okta authentication.
-As long as your okta callback server is running, this will fetch an access token prior to the request, assigning it to the environment variable `CURRENT_ACCESS_TOKEN`.
-Then you can refer to this environment variable wherever you'd normally insert a bearer token.
+As long as your okta callback server is running, this will fetch an access token prior to the request, assigning it to the Postman environment variable `CURRENT_ACCESS_TOKEN`.
+Then you can refer to this variable wherever you'd normally insert a bearer token.